shellycs50/cs50finance/README.md

 WIP Week 9 Problem Set
 ---------------------

-this is a relatively unstyled, but fully functional, cs50 finance problem set solution.
+This is a relatively unstyled, but fully functional, cs50 finance problem set solution.

 ************